(For treatment side effects and complications only)

 We are determined to improve people's health and wellbeing by delivering against a set of objectives which will ensure the quality of our services continues to improve.

 It’s also important we are open and honest about the quality and safety of our services, as we believe that the public has a right to know how their specialist cancer centre is performing.

-The scope of certification covers delivery of Radiotherapy, Imaging, Chemotherapy and Nursing services.
+The scope of certification covers the delivery of Radiotherapy, Physics and Radiology services.
 Compliance with the standard requires that the Trust demonstrates a commitment to quality and safety across all levels of the organisation and can show evidence of monitoring of quality and resulting improvements to the service provided to patients.

 In 2021, The Clatterbridge Cancer Centre NHS Foundation Trust was awarded UKAS accreditation for imaging services against the Quality Standard for Imaging (QSI) 2019.